An IKEA Home

 KLEPPSTAD Wardrobe with 3 doors (117x176 cm)

 A replacement for our MACKAPÄR coat rack.
 The materials are a bit cheap, but it does the job.
-It was definitely a challenge for the two of us to bring home, assemble, and move to its designated space.
+It was a challenge for the two of us to bring home, assemble, and move to its designated space.
 The clothes rail feels the most solid of all its parts.

 MACKAPÄR Coat rack with shoe storage unit, steel (193 cm)